 Perhaps you’ve just entered the workforce and find it difficult to afford the money to purchase life insurance.
 Or maybe you’re healthy and feel that the money is better spent on investments.

 Although you might be young and in the pink of health at the moment, there’s just no telling when something unpredictable may occur.
 If you wait until the diagnosis of a medical condition, you will likely have to deal with additional premiums, or not be able to purchase an insurance plan at all.

 Safeguard your future as soon as you can, for insurance premiums are cheaper for both term and life insurance when you’re younger.
 Waiting it out means incurring additional costs, as most life insurance plans have different premium prices for the different age groups, with an upward trend.
 Find out when you actually need to buy insurance.

 2. Life insurance is too expensive

-However, before you dismiss life insurance policies as a high level of commitment, think about the value of being insured.
+Before you dismiss life insurance policies as a high level of commitment, think about the value of being insured.
 Furthermore, life insurance might not be as pricey as you think.
 For starters, try allocating 10% of your monthly salary to life insurance.

 On the other hand, whole life insurance comprises cash value and allows the insured to receive the available cash value in situations of an early surrender.

 Enhance your financial security and take the first step to find out how much you need to get sufficient coverage.
-You could speak to your Financial Advisor, or even make use of online calculator tool to help you do your sums.
+You could speak to your Financial Advisor, or even make use of an online calculator tool to help you do your sums.